This isn’t just “work” or “business.” This is purpose mixed with passion and personal lived experienced.

-HERE this NOW is a boutique consulting firm that provides technical assistance to individuals and systems seeking to build capacity for becoming trauma-informed and trauma-responsive.
+HERE this NOW is a boutique consulting firm that provides technical assistance to those seeking to build capacity for becoming trauma-informed and trauma-responsive.

 Social entrepreneur, Emily Read Daniels, launched the business in July of 2017 in response to the few resources available to build capacity for systems change in the trauma-informed movement.

 Daniels, a former school counselor, was working fast and furious to practice from a “trauma-informed” paradigm in public education and faced barrier after barrier.
-Frustrated by others that didn’t understand what she was talking about or why things needed to be different, she decided to get on the “other side of the problem” and launched HERE this NOW.
+Frustrated by what others didn’t understand, she decided to get on the “other side of the problem” and launched HERE this NOW.

 A year later, HERE this NOW has served thousands from around NH and the country through training, coaching, and consulting.
-Her clients have included individuals that participate in her workshops and events (administrators and executives, direct care providers, and everything in between), school districts, early childhood providers, staff development companies, health care systems, and non-profits.
+Clients have included individuals that participate in workshops, professional development trainings, conferences and events.
+They include administrators and executives, direct care providers, school districts, early childhood providers, staff development companies, health care systems, and non-profits.

-Passionate about the revolutionary promise of the trauma movement, Emily won’t stop until she has helped build a coordinated system of public services that heal, connect, and help to regulate all involved.
+Passionate about the revolutionary promise of the trauma movement, Emily won’t stop until she has helped build a system of public services that heal, connect, and help to regulate those involved.

 Emily Read Daniels,